antonrd/impress.js/README.md

 There is a lot of work to make this code more complete.
 I'm just starting now.

+A simple demo showing how this looks like: [http://antonrd.github.io/impress.js/](http://antonrd.github.io/impress.js/).

 LICENSE
 ---------
 Released under the MIT and GPL (version 2 or later) Licenses.